kodemeister/X584/README.md

 * Integrated debugger with support for step-by-step execution and breakpoints.
 * Conditional execution via special comment syntax.

+## Installation

+Download the latest release of X584 from the [Releases](https://github.com/kodemeister/X584/releases) page, unpack it to any folder and run `X584.exe`.

 ## Building from source

 1. Install C++ Builder 6.